 Getting a park pass for Torres del Paine

 If you’re planning to visit Torres del Paine for a day, a week or even longer then you will need a park pass.
-If you’re doing the W or O Circuits you need to provide proof of your reservation to get the park pass.
+If you’re doing the Torres del Paine trek – be it the W or O Circuits, you need to provide proof of your reservation to get the park pass.

 You must fill out a form explaining which hike or trek you’re doing and the number of days you plan to be in the park.
-The pass in 2019 cost 21,000 Chileno pesos, roughly $Cdn 42.
+The pass in 2023 costs $US49 for foreigh adults.

-When you purchase a pass they will provide you with a map of the park as well.
-The pass costs the same amount whether you are going for a day or for a week.
+When you purchase a park pass they will provide you with a map of the park as well.
+The pass costs $US35 if you are just going for a day – a huge increase in price over just a few years.

 While you can get a park pass at the Laguna Amarga entrance there can be quite a lineup to get it, as you can see in the picture below.
 That’s fine if you’re one of the first into the park but there are frequent buses every morning so count on a wait.
 Bring cash if you purchase the pass in the park.